zzguang/openyurt/docs/proposals/20220930-unifying-cloud-edge-comms.md

 	- In the long run, solution 5 is the best solution to provide a deeply unified and consistent solution to users although it needs much more effort.

 My Preference:
-- I think we can implement solution 4 as a transitional solution firstly at current stage，because solution 5 can be treated to be a restructure task for OpenYurt data plane, it needs more time to design/implement/test/bug fix to ensure the stability and performance.
-The design needs to take most of the cloud edge coordination network requirements into account, including service mesh, network stability and performance and etc.
+- I think we can implement solution 4 as a transitional solution firstly at current stage，because solution 5 can be treated as a restructure task for OpenYurt data plane, it needs more time to design/implement/test/bug fix to ensure the stability and performance.
+The design needs to take most of the cloud edge coordination network requirements into account, including service mesh, cloud edge bi-direction communication and etc. Also we need to make some enhancements for the network stability and performance.
   We can discuss it in the community meeting and nail down the final solution for current stage.

 ### User Stories